 Try to reduce fixed costs

-“Look at utility bills and insurance bills to make sure you get the best rates,” said Howard Dvorkin, chairman of Debt.com.
-“Save water, electricity, or gas in ways that are beneficial to your wallet and the environment.”
+“Look at your utility and insurance bills to make sure you're getting the best rates,” said Howard Dworkin, chairman of Debt.com.
+"Save water, electricity or gas in a way that's good for your wallet and the environment."